 - Browse to the dataset, either to the data table or its Primer Page.
 Using the Action Bar select Edit.
 If your dataset has certain datatypes (document, photo, percent) the dataset will automatically create a working copy.
 Otherwise, you will be taken to a revision in the new data publishing experience.
 There will be a link where you can opt out of this and create a working copy instead.

 - Make whatever changes you'd like to make to your dataset.
 Since these changes are made against the Working Copy and not against the Published version, you can review your changes and share them internally with others without worrying that they will be available to the public.

-- When you're done making your changes, click on "Publish Dataset" next to the dataset title.
+- When you're done making your changes, click on "Update" in the action bar..
 This will make your Working Copy the new Published version and will make the old Published version into a Snapshot.
 Your changes are now live on your data site.